Mitsero murders: Victims

 Metaxas confessed to the murders of five women and two children, all foreigners.
 All of the adults were migrant workers.
-At least four bodies have been dumped in lakes, and two were found in an abandoned mine.
+At least four bodies had been dumped in lakes, and two were found in an abandoned mine.
 36-year-old Romanian woman Livia Florentina Bunea and her eight-year-old daughter Elena, both killed in September 2016, are thought to have been the first victims.
-Two decomposed bodies, which the police believe to be those of Bunea and her daughter, were found stuffed into suitcases and dumped in a lake.
+Two decomposed bodies, which the police believe to be those of Bunea and her daughter, were found stuffed into suitcases and dumped in a toxic lake.
 A third suitcase which is believed to contain the body of Maricar Valtez Arquiola, a 31-year-old Filipino woman who disappeared in December 2017, has yet to be found.
 Filipina Mary Rose Tiburcio, a 38-year-old Filipino migrant worker, was the last woman killed but the first body found; her body was discovered in an abandoned mine on 14 April 2019 by a German tourist.

 Three bodies have been found naked, bound, and wrapped in sheets.
 The police believe them to be the bodies of two Filipino migrant workers and possibly that of a Nepalese woman, whose body was found at an army shooting range by investigators.
 The body of six-year-old Filipino girl Sierra Graze Seucalliuc was found in a lake on 12 June 2019.
 She went missing with her mother, Mary Rose Seucalliuc, in May 2018.

-Nikos Metaxas
+Perpetrator

 Nikos Metaxas (Νίκος Μεταξάς; born in 1984) is a Greek Cypriot former army officer who confessed to the Mitsero murders.
 He has been sentenced by the Supreme Court of Cyprus to seven life sentences.